 - 4.1 The Council attaches high priority to the expeditious delivery of both the St Albans City and District Council new Local Plan and the South West Hertfordshire Joint Strategic Plan process.
 Work on the new Local Plan will be undertaken by the Spatial Planning and Design Team.
 Evidence based work will be mix of in-house delivery and external consultancy commissions. - 4.2 Despite financial stringency the Council will maintain the necessary mainstream funding.
 Budgets will continue to be reviewed on an annual basis and appropriate provision made.
 Opportunities for additional funding sources such as grants from the Government's will also be pursued.
-Some funding has been secured from Government to help take forward the Joint Strategic Plan but further funding will continue to be required from both Government and Council budgets.
+Some 'pump-priming' funding has also been secured from Government to help take forward the Joint Strategic Plan.
+This has initially been used to fund consultancy support and a Project Director, but further funding will be required in due course from both Government and Council budgets.
 This is to support the completion of the South West Hertfordshire Joint Strategic Plan through to adoption.